 - improve our knowledge and understanding of issues of equality and diversity; and make inclusion a thread which runs through all of the activities of the preschool.

-- Make reasonable adjustments for children with SEND.
+- Make reasonable adjustments for children with SEND and disabilities.

 The legal framework for this policy is based on: